khulnasoft/tracker/docs/docs/advanced/forensics.md

 ```

 !!!
 Tip
-    All captured artifacts are saved in Tracee's "output directory", which can
+    All captured artifacts are saved in Tracker's "output directory", which can
     be configured using `--capture dir:/path/to/dir`.
 You may also use
     `--capture clear-dir` if you want contents of the destination directory
     to be cleared every time you execute tracee.

 ## Artifacts Types

-Tracee can capture the following types of artifacts:
+Tracker can capture the following types of artifacts:

 1. **I/O Files**